-old new

-'color-of turtle 0' '[color] of turtle 0'

-'value-from turtle 0 [size size]' '[size size] of turtle 0'
+old new 'color-of turtle 0' '[color] of turtle 0' 'value-from turtle 0 [size size]' '[size size] of turtle 0' 'mean values-from turtles [size]' 'mean [size] of turtles'

 When of is used with a single agent, it reports a single value.
 When used with an agentset, it reports a list of values (in random order, since agentsets are always in random order).